 However, as medical costs increase, business owners have to pay for higher and higher damages, which may be beyond what is covered by insurance.
-When your insurance coverage runs out, this is where your lifesavings, home, and other personal property could be at risk -- and where having a limited liability entity steps in.
+When your insurance coverage runs out, this is where your life savings, home, and other personal property could be at risk — and were having a limited liability entity step in.

 The benefits of having a limited liability entity, such as an LLC or a Corporation, is that they shield your personal assets and keep them separate from your business assets.
-This means, when a business liability arises you do not have to worry about the damages affecting your lifesavings or personal assets.
-A limited liability entity generally limits personal liability to cases in which you personally cause the harm, guarantee a loan, intentionally act with recklessness, or fail to maintain the LLC or Corporation.
+This means when a business liability arises you do not have to worry about the damages affecting your life savings or personal assets.
+A limited liability entity generally limits personal liability to cases in which you personally cause harm, guarantee a loan, intentionally act with recklessness, or fail to maintain the LLC or Corporation.

 A properly planned and operated limited liability business can provide:

 - Asset Protection by limiting liability to the assets of the business: